sabhafalki/Module-2-Challenge/README.md

 ![Original1-2018](/Resources/Refactored-2018.png)
 <br><br>

-###### Summary ######
-According to the Run-time Analysis, we were able to conlucde:
-1) The Lower the number of Rows (i.e. Associated with Tickers), the lower the runtime for the code.
-2) The Graph appears to be linear in nature.
-3) Because of the lower runtimes, refactoring the code is benefitial.
-4) The number of rows is directly affecting the excution time.

 ###### Advantages and Disadvantages of Refactoring Code in General ######
 Refactoring in general has the following advantages:
 1. Refactoring the Code takes time.